usc-isi-i2/kgtk/docs/curate/validate.md

 List separators (`|`) must be escaped (`\|`) inside a language-qualified string when `--escape-list-separators=True` (the default).

+The language qualifier is an ISO 639-3 (or ISO 639-5) two- or three-character language code when `--allow-wikidata-lq-strings=FALSE` (the default).
+The language qualifiers are validated against internal tables of ISO 639-3 (or ISO 639-5) codes and additional language codes.

+When `--additional-language-codes` is specified it overrides the internal table of additional language codes.

+By default, `--allow-language-suffixes=FALSE`.
+When `--allow-language-suffixes=TRUE`, the
+language qualifier may be followed by a language suffix, which is a dash (`-`) followed by a string matching the pattern `[-a-zA-Z0-9]+`.

 Invalid language-qualified strings are excluded by default.

 ```bash